 Then, use the 1500-grit sandpaper to continue the sanding process.
 Once you have sanded the paint, look for any holes, denting, or imperfections on the car body.
 If you find any, apply putty to repair the holes and imperfections.

 You should always is the putty designed particularly for the car.
 Don’t use wood putty.
 Simply squeeze the putty inside the hole and use a putty knife to remove any excess.
 Finally, sand the place again to even out the place.

 Now, take a piece of microfiber cloth and slowly clean the sanded car body.
 It will help you remove the flaking paint and prepare the surface smoothly.

 Step 2: Priming the Car Surface

-You have to prime the car to get the smoothest and most-satisfactory car paint.
-While many people would opt for the aerosol sprayer, I found the epoxy primer working best.
+You have to prime the car to get the smoothest and most satisfactory car paint.
+While many people would opt for the aerosol sprayer, I found the epoxy primer works best.
 It clogs the paper when sanded.
 Also, you can opt for the polyester primer.
 It has a dual coating and works best when you have extensive painting and denting on the car body.